jainarinen/prac_comp_zooplankton_proj/README.md

 1. EcoTaxa_read (r Project)
 2. sp051221we (txt)
-3. exotaxa_read_template (RMD)
+3. exotaxa_read_template (RMD) -- This is the file that explains what each block of code does.

-These calculations were compared to my manual calculations in excel ...
+These calculations were compared to my manual calculations in excel from a previous sample (sp051221we.txt) ... they matched...
 SUCCESS
+The point of task 1 was to make a script to use for all other txt files.

-Task 2: Use code above to calculate zooplankton and detritus volumes from before, during, and after dredging at station WA
+Task 2: Use code above (exotaxa_read_template) to calculate zooplankton and detritus volumes from before, during, and after dredging at station WA

 Open files in this order: